 Electric Vehicle Charging Stations

 Public EV charging stations are now available in a number of park locations.
-The stations are Level 2, and provide 208/240 volt electric service.
-Charging takes about 4 hours from empty to full.
+The stations are Level 2, are UL-listed, work with all J1772 compliant vehicles, and provide 208/240 volt electric service.
+The stations have a 32A (7.7 kW) charging amperage and each charging cable is 25 feet.
 These provide free power to anyone who brings an electric vehicle or plug-in hybrid to Yellowstone.

 - Yellowstone Forever, the park’s official nonprofit partner, installed one of the public charging stations at their headquarters and retail store at 308 E Park St. Gardiner, Montana 59030.

 - Yellowstone National Park Lodges, the authorized concessioner operating the park’s hotels, has installed a public charging stations near several of the park hotels:

 - Mammoth Hot Springs: In front of the Haynes Photo Shop; and behind the Northwest corner of the Mammoth Hotel.

 - Old Faithful: At the Old Faithful Lodge Cabins (Lower Loop), outside of Showerhouse 1.

 - Canyon Village: In front of both Rhyolite and Washburn lodges.

 - Lake Village: In front of Teal employee dorm.